WDD 231: Web Frontend Development I

 • Turn on auto save code using the After Delay option.

-• Enable Emmet which provides shortcuts and abbreviations for quickly writing HTML and CSS, significantly speeding up the coding workflow.
+• You will also use the built-in Visual Studio Code support for Emmet which provides shortcuts and abbreviations for quickly writing HTML and CSS, significantly speeding up the coding workflow.
+You do not need to do anything to enable Emmet, but it is useful to review some of the common commands.

 Examples using Emmet Shorthand